Close

 Everyone Agrees the Water at Camp Lejeune Was Contaminated

 The government will unlikely dispute these facts in a Camp Lejeune lawsuit.
 In 1989, the EPA placed Camp Lejeune on the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (“CERCLA”) National Priorities List for environmental cleanup activities.
 You may have also heard it is called a “Superfund” site.
 A Superfund is a euphemism for toxic mess.
-The US Navy agreed to work with the EPA in environmental remediation efforts that continue to this day.
+The U.S. Navy agreed to work with the EPA in environmental remediation efforts that continue to this day.

 Chemicals in Camp Lejeune Water-Linked to Cancer